LF-digitala-kanaler/LFDS/content/components/web/forms/checkbox.md

   - content: >-
       ## How to use

+      We have two variations of checkboxes at Länsförsäkringar:

+      * Styled checkboxes - your standard web component dressed in a Länsförsäkringar styling.

+      * Checkbox cards - a more visually striking version inviting user to interact with them.

+      ### Styled checkboxes

       Our checkbox follows standard web behaviour - it is used when the user has to make a choice and isn't limited to only one.
 Both checkbox and label should be clickable to select/unselect a checkbox.